6th Infantry Regiment (United States): Algeria-French Morocco

 Map showing the movements of the Center Task Force in Operation Torch.

 On 8 November 1942, almost a full year after the attack on Pearl Harbor, the Allied American, Free French, and British armies launched Operation Torch, the seaborne invasion of French North Africa.
-The 6th Armored Infantry Regiment was commanded by COL Claud E. Stadtman at this time, and his force was divided into different Combat Commands and Task Forces.
+COL Claud E. Stadtman commanded the 6th Armored Infantry Regiment at this time, and his force was divided into different Combat Commands and Task Forces.
 3rd Battalion-6th Infantry (3-6 IN), under the command of LTC George F. Marshall, was assigned to Operation Reservist with the mission of sailing directly into the Oran harbor and capturing valuable facilities and ships before the Vichy French could mount an effective resistance.
 The amphibious assault began shortly after 0200, but one landing craft's engine caught fire, alerting the defenders to their presence.
-They were met with a devastating volley from the French shore defenses which also managed to destroy their Royal Navy escort ships, HMS Hartland and HMS Walney.
+They were met with a devastating volley from the French shore defenses, which also managed to destroy their Royal Navy escort ships, HMS Hartland and HMS Walney.
 Out of 393, 9 officers were killed (including LTC Marshall), 180 enlisted men were killed, and 5 officers and 152 enlisted men were wounded.
 Only 47 men survived unscathed.
 For their outstanding courage under fire in their first action of WWII, 3-6 IN was awarded the Distinguished Unit Citation, but ceased to exist as a fighting unit for the time being.